McCraith House: Similar buildings

+The McCraith House was used as an example of the 'structural functional' idiom of Melbourne Regionalism in the architectural journals of the time alongside the works of Robin BoydBridge House, Toorak (1953-1954) and Pelican House of Daveys Bay (since demolished); Sir Roy GroundsLeyser House (1950); Harry Seidler, and Peter and Dione McIntyrehouse at Kew, (1954-1955).
+Two major civic buildings were built using tensile structures during the 1950sthe Olympic Swimming and Diving Pools (1956), designed by Borland, Murphy and McIntyre; and the Sidney Myer Music Bowl (1959), by Yuncken Freeman, Griffiths and Simpson.

-Elements from the McCraith house are found in the design of Iggulden House located in Beaumaris.
+Elements from the McCraith House are found in the design of Iggulden House located in Beaumaris.
 The most notable similarities between these two houses are cantilevers created by the projected horizontal lines and butterfly roof.
-Use of material contrast to emphasize change in program can be recognised in both buildings, where the timber beams of the veranda meet the glass threshold and pass through to the exposed stone walls.
+Use of material contrast to emphasize change in program can be recognised in both buildings, where the timber beams of the verandah meet the glass threshold and pass through to the exposed stone walls.
 The post-and-beam structure is heavily pronounced in the exterior which is also seen in Richard Neutra's Miller House.
 The materiality of the McCraith House is also comparable to the Miller House through the use of glass and steel in its design to allow natural light to flow through the house.
-Both are rare examples of domestic steel construction from the mid twentieth century.
+Both are rare examples of domestic steel construction from the mid-twentieth century.